-(c) Other services
+(d) Other services

-These represent other e-marketplace and software services.
-It include marketing fees received from hotels for promotion of its properties listed on our platform.
-Further, it also include revenue from technical services provided to travel buyers and recognised as and when services are rendered.
+These represents other e-marketplace and software services.
+It includes marketing fees received from hotels for promotion of its properties listed on our platform.
+Further, it also includes revenue from technical services provided to travel buyers and recognised as and when services are rendered